30% chance to become a victim of a cyber attack in 2019 — until you are prepared!

 • Use of red team attack simulation

-To address the flaws in the network as well as the skill gap, organizations can turn to security service providers to test the effectiveness of their network security.
-The agents are allowed to conduct staged attacks to test the network weakness of a company.
+To address the flaws in the network as well as the skill gap, many organizations can turn to security service providers to test the effectiveness of their network security.
+The agents are usually allowed to conduct staged attacks to test the network weakness of a company.
 This team conducts focused offensive actions on the organization’s network system, data, and applications.
 In case a weakness is found, those external specialists work together with the internal security team to fix the issue.
 Organizations can also use automated attack simulation with the ability to follow up immediately with remediation.

 • Proper internet security policy and procedures